kward/shunit2/source/2.1/doc/README.txt

 from users own scripts so that the shell name space remains predictable to users.
 The exceptions here are the standard ``assertEquals``, etc. functions.

+All non-builtin constants and variables will be surrouned with squiggle brackets, e.g. '${shunit_someVariable}' to improve code readability.

 Due to some shells not supporting local variables in functions, care in the naming and use of variables, both public and private, is very important.
 Accidental overriding of the variables can occur easily if care is not taken as